CHAPTER 85. GENERAL PROVISIONS

 Respondent-attorney—Includes any person subject to the Enforcement Rules (See § 85.3(a) (relating to jurisdiction)).

-Reviewing hearing committee member—A senior or experienced hearing committee member designated under these rules to review the disposition of a complaint recommended by the Office of Disciplinary Counsel.
+Reviewing hearing committee member—A hearing committee member designated under these rules to review the disposition of a complaint recommended by the Office of Disciplinary Counsel.

 Rules—The provisions of this subpart.

-Senior hearing committee member—An attorney who at the time is a member of the panel of hearing committee members in a disciplinary district and who has previously served either:
+Senior hearing committee member—An attorney who at the time is a member of the panel of hearing committee members in a disciplinary district and who has served (i) either as a member of the Board, or (ii) on at least two hearing committees that have conducted hearings into formal charges of misconduct by respondent-attorneys or hearings on petitions for reinstatement from discipline by petitioner-attorneys.

 Staff counsel—The attorneys constituting the Office of Disciplinary Counsel and, where appropriate, the attorney or attorneys of the Office of Disciplinary Counsel who are assigned to a particular investigation or proceeding.